tsudonymn/amped-didit/pages/StoryFork.md

 		- of which story book etc
 			- ISBN
 			- other methods of identifying
+			- version/edition
 		- starts at
-			- version/edition
+			- word #
 		- merges at
-		- the actually content
+		- the actual content
-	- story
-	- fork
+	- author
 	-